AlexNguyen244/alma-takehome/DESIGN.md

 ### Filesystem
 I use my local computer as the file storage system for all lead resumes.
 Each PDF is named using the portion of the email before the @ symbol combined with a timestamp, ensuring a unique filename.
 This approach allows the frontend to reliably display the PDF when the user clicks the "View" button.

+## Error Handling
+Error handling is implemented to prevent unauthenticated users from accessing the `/view` URL, redirecting them to an error page.
+Logging out returns the user to the homepage.
+Additionally, only if the user has an admin role will the "View Leads" button becomes visible.